Voltage Drop Calculator guide

 The formula in plain language

 In plain language: The calculator multiplies current by conductor resistance and one-way length.
 Single-phase/DC uses a 2x path factor; three-phase uses the square root of 3.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer